Investigate the Impact of Anomalous Phenomena on the Human Condition

 This specialization is our flagship metaphysical degree and is for those who are very serious about metaphysical research into the human condition.

 Primary Doctoral Degree is: (will be printed on your Bachelor's, Master's, and Doctoral diplomas)

 Specializing in: (will be printed on your Master's and Doctoral diplomas.
 Choose one)

 Para-Anthropology MHs.D or PhD

-Spiritual Counseling or Life Coaching Certification: Included in the Master's Degree.
+Spiritual Counseling or Life Coaching Certification.
 Students will receive a Practitioner's Certificate and will receive the additional designation of CSC (Certified Spiritual Counselor), CSLC (Certified Spiritual Life Coach), or CHLC (Certified Holistic Life Coach).

-Hypnosis Certification: Included in the Master's Degree.
+Hypnosis Certification.
 Students will receive a Practitioner's Certificate and will receive the additional designation of CH (Certified Hypnotist).

-Paranormal Certification: This degree also includes a Certified Paranormal Investigator certificate.
+Certified Paranormal Investigator: This degree also includes a Certified Paranormal Investigator certificate.
 Graduates can use the letters "CPI" after their names as well.